mbogden/galaxyJSPAM/notes.md

         - velocity
             - NOTE: Slightly slowly down vel (0.9) creates better matches.
         - mass
-    - [w] Find targets with matching Tidal features.
+    - [x] Find targets with matching Tidal features.
         -

 - Convert TNG to SPAM
   - [x] Converting TNG kinematics to SPAM units
     - [x] v1: Working kinematics to SPAM (Uses only current values)
-    - [d] v2: Using past kinematics that might have changed (orientation, radius, mass etc)
+    - [x] v2: Using past kinematics that might have changed (orientation, radius, mass etc)
   - [x] Implement SPAM testing on TNG parameters
     - [x] Gridsearch through lnl, r_scale, and halo_mass_ratio
     - [x] Create orbits for future anlaysis.

-  - [w] Scoring function centered on moment of closest approach.
+  - [x] Scoring function centered on moment of closest approach.
     - [x] Uses guassian curve centered on moment of closest approach.
     - [x] Auto gen guassian_variance based on edges = 0.01.
-    - [w] Shorten the best orbit and verify the score changes.
+    - [x] Shorten the best orbit and verify the score changes.

-  - [d] Loop through orbits,
-    - [ ] Analyze orbit length
-    - [ ] Analyze shape

     - Analyze TNG targets to see if they're similar or drastically different.
       - 3 - 5
     - If many targets have very different ratios, then we may need to add these as variables to optimize upon